ELLENCE- epirubicin hydrochloride injection, solution

 Figure 6.
 Overall Survival in Study GFEA-05

-ELLENCE Injection is available in polypropylene single-use CYTOSAFE™ vials containing 2 mg epirubicin hydrochloride per mL as a sterile, preservative-free, ready-to-use solution in the following strengths:
+ELLENCE is available in polypropylene single-dose CYTOSAFE™ vials containing 2 mg epirubicin hydrochloride per mL as a sterile, preservative-free, ready-to-use, clear, red solution in the following strengths:

-Inform patients of the expected adverse effects of ELLENCE, including gastrointestinal symptoms (nausea, vomiting, diarrhea, and stomatitis), alopecia and potential neutropenic complications.
+Inform patients of the expected adverse effects of ELLENCE, including diarrhea, stomatitis, and alopecia [see Adverse Reactions (6.1)].

 Advise patients that their urine may appear red for 1 to 2 days after administration of ELLENCE and that they should not be alarmed [see Adverse Reactions (6.2)].